Xuyuan0204/PersonalTrait/README.md

 - `--rank`: Rank of trained intervention module

-We also provide a uniform interface for training and then evaluating individual settings in `train_test.py`:
+We also provide a unified interface for training and then evaluating individual settings in `train_test.py`:

 ```bash
 python train_test.py \